 Andrew was appointed a Commissioner in 2016.

 Alan is a chartered mechanical engineer, also holding BSc, MSc and PhD degrees in engineering mathematics as well as an MBA from the University of Durham Business School.
-In addition, Alan also holds visiting appointments at both Durham and Strathclyde Universities, is non-executive director of two cleantech businesses and was recently appointed to the NELEP innovation board.
+In addition, Alan also holds visiting appointments at both Durham and Northumbria Universities, is a non-executive director of two cleantech businesses, a board member of NOF Energy, and in 2016 was appointed to the Chair of the NELEP Innovation Board.

 Alan was appointed a Commissioner in 2013 and is also a Trustee on the Port’s Pension Scheme.

 Catherine Young qualified as a chartered accountant with KPMG before going on to spend time both in practice and industry, including with PwC and Reg Vardy PLC.
 Catherine has also held several advisory and non-executive roles including as Chair of audit committee at national charity Breast Cancer Care and as a Governor at the University of Sunderland.
 Catherine has been a Non-Executive Director at the North East Ambulance Service since early 2015 where she is currently Vice Chair and also Chair of Finance Committee.